-Wills and trusts are confusing, aren’t they?
+Wills and trusts can be quite confusing.
 How do you know which document best suits your needs?
-If you’re not an attorney, it can be quite difficult to identify the best ways to ensure that your belongings are distributed properly.
+Can you have both a trust and a will?
+If you are not an attorney, it can be quite difficult to figure out how to distribute your estate properly.

 In this post, you will learn the difference between wills and trusts.
 This information will make it easier for you to choose the right document for the needs of your family.

 Similar to a living trust, a last will and testament is a document that indicates your wishes regarding your belongings in the event of your death.
 If you have a last will and testament in place, then the probate court will know how you would like to have your property distributed.

 Your last will and testament will show who you want to receive particular pieces of property.
 In the document, you will also identify the person you want to put in charge of distributing your estate – this person is known as the executor.

 If you have minor children, your last will and testament will indicate the person(s) you want to raise your children in the event of your demise.
 If you do not have a last will and testament, the probate court will decide who will take care of your children.
 This is why it is so important to make sure that you have this type of document in place.

 Lastly, the last will and testament allows you to express your wishes regarding your burial and funeral arrangements.
 You will also outline how you would like the funeral service to proceed.